showmic09/connectbook/start/data/scp.md

 Be sure to use the username assigned to you on the other server and to provide the full path on the other server to your file.

+# Transfer Files using WinSCP

+Usually it is convenient to upload and download files between your personal computer and OSG Connect through a Graphic User Interface (GUI).
+Download and install the third party application [WinSCP](http://winscp.net/eng/download.php) to connect the file systems between your personal computer and OSG Connect.
+Below is a step-by-step installation guide.

+## Input Host Information

 # Get Help